portekn/Mobile-Device-Programming-Animal-Villa/README.md

 #### Assumptions:
 - The background music is too loud/soft
 - The sound effects are too soft
-- The text spped is too slow/fast
+- The text speed is too slow/fast

 #### Examples:
 1. Turn On/Off background music